willkg/crashstats-tools/README.rst

      https://crash-stats.mozilla.org/documentation/supersearch/api/

-     This requires an API token in order to search and get results for protected data.
+     This requires an API token in order to search and get results for protected data fields.
 Using an API token also reduces rate-limiting.
 Set the CRASHSTATS_API_TOKEN environment variable to your API token value:

-     CRASHSTATS_API_TOKEN=xyz supersearchfacet ...
+     CRASHSTATS_API_TOKEN=xyz supersearch ...

      To create an API token for Crash Stats, visit: